![]() |

 Folk Art Pillows Collection #3

-These two scarves were my first Nuno Felt experience.
+These two scarves were my first experience with Nuno Felt.
 The Nuno felting technique was invented in 1992 by Polly Stirling from South Wales, Australia.
 Watch the video below to hear Polly speak of the beginnings of Nuno felting.
 Nuno is a Japanese word meaning cloth.
-The technique uses roving wool, hot and cold water with the method of wet rolling to mesh the wool fibers into the loose weave of silk to combine as one textile.
+The technique uses roving wool, hot and cold water, and the method of wet rolling to mesh the wool fibers into the loose weave of silk to combine as one textile.

-I watched a lot of Nuno felting artists before I jumped on board to give this technique a try.
-Below is a video of Joan Cornell, a felting artist who demonstrates how-to Nuno felt a very large wrap.
+I watched a lot of Nuno felting artists before I jumped on board to try this technique.
+Below is a video of Joan Cornell, a felting artist, demonstrating how to Nuno felt a huge wrap.
 To make felt is to start much larger than the intended final-sized project.

-Getting ready I had to clear away my kitchen counter and dig out of the closet some big towels to soak up the excess spillage of water.
-I can say it was an adventure into the wet woolly abyss!
-Uncertain what I was doing, the first scarf took me many hours, and didn't finish it until late in the evening.
+Getting ready, I had to clear away my kitchen counter and dig out some big towels from the closet to soak up the excess water spillage.
+It was an adventure into the wet, woolly abyss!
+Uncertain about what I was doing, the first scarf took me many hours, and I didn't finish it until late in the evening.

 I had purchased specialized roving wool that has fine silk fibers embedded into the bundles.
-It brings exciting texture and shines in the design.
-I also added into the design some lines of navy blue wool scraps leftover from ripping out a sweater.
-The squiggly wool reminisces like a rick-rack which adds rhythm to the floral design.
+It brings an exciting texture and shines in the design.
+I also added some lines of navy blue wool scraps leftover from ripping out a sweater.
+The squiggly wool resembles rick-rack, adding rhythm to the floral design.

-To ensure the rick-rack-like blue yarn stays stuck on the silk surface, I layered roving wool underneath and layered bits of roving yarn over top to hold the blue yarn in place.
-Some small blue bits did come off the ruffle edges but that is OK for the design to be random.
-To get the ruffle edges of the scarf, I laid out roving wool past the silk fabric rubbing with my soapy hands to feel it to itself and to the silk.
+To ensure the rick-rack-like blue yarn stays in place on the silk surface, I layered roving wool underneath and added bits of roving yarn on top to hold the blue yarn in place.
+Some small blue bits did come off the ruffle edges, but that is OK for the design to be random.
+To get the ruffled edges of the scarf, I laid out roving wool past the silk fabric, rubbing with my soapy hands to feel it to itself and to the silk.

-Took me half a day into the late part of the evening with lots of water dripping everywhere, to finally finish my first Nuno Scarf.
-The next day to finish the scarf I turned on the iron to low to smooth out the design.
-Voila, my first Nuno felting is DONE, and onto the next!
+After half a day of work and a lot of water, I finally finished my first Nuno Scarf.
+The next day, I turned on the iron to low to smooth out the design.
+Voila, my first Nuno felting project was complete, and I was filled with a sense of accomplishment and satisfaction, ready to embark on the next project!

-Looking at the youthful pink silk scarf I thought of springtime in Vancouver BC and the abundance of cherry tree blossoms that I miss out on since moving to Nova Scotia.
-I decided that this scarf was going to have the felted design only along the lower edges.
+Looking at the youthful pink silk scarf, I was inspired by the springtime in Vancouver, BC, and the abundance of cherry tree blossoms that I miss out on since moving to Nova Scotia.
+I decided that this scarf was going to have the felted design only along the lower edges, reminiscent of the cherry blossoms in full bloom.

 For the large blossom, I preshaped the petals in my hand and then laid them onto the silk.
-Also, I wanted to try out some black sari scraps to create detail for the center of the flowers and the leaf-like edging.
-I just had to add a little bit of embroidery detail to the edge of the blossoms.
-This was a gift for my sister and time was running out so had to wrap it up with the hope she likes it!
+Additionally, I wanted to experiment with black sari scraps to add detail to the center of the flowers and the leaf-like edging.
+I had to add a little bit of embroidery detail to the edge of the blossoms.
+This was a gift for my sister, and time was running out, so I had to wrap it up with the hope she would like it!

-The Cherry Blossom Nuno felted scarf drapes easily around the neck and can be worn casually with a basic T-shirt or get dressed up with her going to town outfit!
+The Cherry Blossom Nuno felted scarf drapes easily around the neck and can be worn casually with a basic T-shirt or dressed up for a going-out outfit.

 Looking forward to the next Nuno Felting project!